mirage/ocaml-solo5/README.md

 `-z solo5-abi=XXX` compiler/linker option.
 Linking an executable with no bindings results in a _dummy_ executable.

-To build with the freestanding compiler toolchain, it has to be selected using ocamlfind or dune:
+To build with the Solo5 compiler toolchain, it has to be selected using ocamlfind or dune:
-- ocamlfind: `ocamlfind -toolchain freestanding ...`
+- ocamlfind: `ocamlfind -toolchain solo5 ...`
-- dune: `dune build -x freestanding`, or add the toolchain in a build context in the dune workspace file.
+- dune: `dune build -x solo5`, or add the toolchain in a build context in the dune workspace file.

 #### Example

-The `example` describes the minimal structure needed to build an ocaml-freestanding executable with dune, linked with the hvt bindings.
+The `example` describes the minimal structure needed to build an ocaml-solo5 executable with dune, linked with the hvt bindings.
 It requires an application manifest and a startup file to initialize the libc.

-Build: `dune build -x freestanding`
+Build: `dune build -x solo5`
-Run: `solo5-hvt _build/default.freestanding/main.exe`
+Run: `solo5-hvt _build/default.solo5/main.exe`

 ## Supported compiler versions